Calm, committed and compassionate.

-According to the U.S. Bureau of Labor and Statistics, nurses made a mean salary of $75,300 in 2020.
-In hospitals, registered nurses earned an even greater annual wage, taking home a mean salary of $80,010.
-Since that’s $2,000 more on average than nurses were making in 2019, there’s a good chance those numbers will continue to grow in 2022.
+According to the U.S. Bureau of Labor and Statistics, nurses made a median salary of $77,600 in 2021.
+In hospitals, registered nurses earned an even greater annual wage, taking home a mean salary of $85,020.

 How do these figures compare to the national average?
-Across all occupations, the annual mean wage is $56,310 a year, meaning nurses earn nearly $20,000 more than the average worker.
+Across all occupations, the annual mean wage is $58,260, meaning nurses earn nearly $20,000 more than the average worker.

-With these favorable statistics, it’s safe to say growing salaries will be a nursing trend of 2022.
+With these favorable statistics, it’s safe to say growing salaries will be a nursing trend in 2023.

-America is in the middle of a nursing shortage, and the problem continues to worsen.
+America is in the middle of a nursing shortage, and the problem will continue through 2023.
 Several factors contribute to the shortage, including: